 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

-The time of year will have a huge impact on your visit to Central Australia.
+The time of year will have a huge impact on your visit to the Red Centre Way.
 While you can visit at any time of year, the winter months (between May and October) are milder and more pleasant.
-Days are usually sunny but remember to pack plenty of layers for the freezing desert nights!
+Days are usually sunny but remember to pack plenty of layers for the freezing desert nights.
+(See my full guide to what to pack for Uluru for tips!)

 Summer months bring high temperatures (up to 45 degrees) and lots of flies in Red Centre Australia.
-It’s also the wet season and storms can wash out parts of roads.
+You’re not going to be able to do a lot during the hot parts of the day.
+It’s also the wet season, and storms can wash out roads.

-One of the questions many people ask is whether you need a 4WD to get around Central Australia.
+One of the questions many people ask is whether you need a 4WD to do the Red Centre Way from Alice Springs to Uluru.

 While it’s certainly going to give you more flexibility and allow you to get off the beaten path and, in this itinerary, will save some driving time and doubling back, it’s entirely possible to drive around Central Australia in a 2WD.
 The major roads are paved and are in pretty decent condition.